 The 3D IMAX Movies

 Shown in two adjacent theaters, these are fabulous visual and sensory 3D experiences of earth from space or life in space.
 The films are about 40 – 50 minutes long.
+In 2020 there are two different movies to choose from.

 The theaters are big and you can almost always get a seat but crowds begin to line up about 15 minutes before show time.
 There is a pop corn and snack station in the waiting area!